aarron-lee/legion-go-tricks/README.md

 ### Known bugs

-- (2024-04-24) - Bazzite suspend bug now resolved, for anybody that rolled back to 04/06, you should rebase to stable.
-  - `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:stable`
+- (2024/5/5) Bazzite - the recent new gamescope update is causing a bunch of reported problems
+  - if you encounter problems, recommendation is to rollback to a stable image such as 04/27, 04/06, 03/15.
+  - if you encounter a failed gpg key error, please try [this](#failed-to-download-gpg-key-bug-when-trying-to-rebase)
+  - problems are being investigated
 - (2024/04/03) - Steam Client update now causing a bug where after resume, the active game isn't focused properly
   - controller after resume will instead interact with SteamUI
   - temporary workarounds: